As used in this chapter, unless the context indicates otherwise:

 “Animal Control Authority” means the joint power authority formed by interlocal agreement of the cities of Richland, Pasco and Kennewick, to implement and provide animal control and sheltering services within the respective cities.

-“Animal Control Officer” refers to that person employed by or under contract to the City to enforce the provisions of this title.
+“Animal Control Officer” refers to that person employed by or under contract to the Animal Control Authority to enforce the provisions of this title.

 “At large” means off the premises of the owner or upon the public streets, alleys, public grounds, school grounds or parks within the City.
 A dog shall not be deemed at large if: